Terria-K/terria-k.github.io/src/pages/posts/state_of_fortrise.md

 ---
 layout: "../../layouts/PostLayout.astro"
 title: State of FortRise
-description: I will talk about the state of FortRise, and an update with it.
+description: A blog that tells what the current state of FortRise, and some updates coming to it.
 date: 04/22/24
+tags: [FortRise, Modding]
 ---